patternfly/patternfly-org/beta-component-promotion/README.md

 and the degree to which it meets product requirements.
 Every quarter, stable components are proposed as promotion candidates.

-Once promoted, breaking changes are not made to components outside of a well advertised breaking change releases.
-Breaking changes introduce visual changes, changes to applied css class names, or changes to existing React props (new React props might be added).
+Once promoted, breaking changes are not made to components outside of a well-advertised breaking change release.
+Breaking changes introduce visual changes, changes to applied CSS class names, or changes to existing React props (new React props might be added).

 Occasionally, a component is promoted out of beta and subsequent enhancement requests require new CSS class names and React props to be introduced.
-Whenever these enhancements are substantial enough to open the possibility for further updates pending testing and feedback, then the newly introduced css class names or React props as well as relevant examples in the documentation are all labeled as beta.
+Whenever these enhancements are substantial enough to open the possibility for further updates pending testing and feedback, then the newly introduced CSS class names or React props as well as relevant examples in the documentation are all labeled as beta.

 | *Component currently in beta* | inital @patternfly/patternfly milestone | inital @patternfly/patternfly-react milestone |